 ||Kentucky Colon Cancer Screening Program Advisory Committee

-Members represent key organizations and people affected by colon cancer in Kentucky.
-The function of the advisory committee is to provide oversight to the Kentucky Colon Cancer Screening Program and report annually to the Kentucky legislature.
+Members of the KCCSP Advisory Committee represent key organizations and people affected by colon cancer in Kentucky.
+The function of the advisory committee is to provide recommendations on overall implementation and conduct of the program per KRS 214.544.

 Frankfort, KY 40621